rotolanna/Software_and_Computing_Project/Project/README.md

    is based on measurements of A through three different methode.

 3. **Mass Plot** : a power point with some results.
 Also, fit parameters are shown.
+4. **Z_reconstructed** : the charge reconstructed plot from the projectile fragmentation on target.